 Why was this important in a history of the media arts and technologies?
 Because microfilm was the miniature data-storage technology that seemed to promise so much (in these pre-digital-computing times).
 It was the idea demonstrated at first by John Benjamin Dancer in the early 1840s (his microphotographic Daguerreotypes) that eventually led to the microfilm becoming the great white hope of information-processing and data-storage (though called documentation archiving then).
 The potential of microfilm was noted in the early 20th century by the Belgian Informatics and library classification innovator Paul Otlet (who eventually refined his vision of a global microfilm-based library accessible by phone and television, and called it the Mundunaeum (Otlet: Traite de Documentation 1934).
-By the 1920s the need to automated storage and retrieval mechanisms for microfilm archives became pressingly obvious, and thus machines like Goldberg’s began to supply this need.
+By the 1920s the need to automate storage and retrieval mechanisms for microfilm archives became pressingly obvious, and thus machines like Goldberg’s began to supply this need.
 Later, Vannevar Bush would develop microfilm-selectors for Eastman Kodak that would inform his Memex idea in 1945.

 Buster Keaton: The General 1927